Homework I

 You will have to write a detailed report on the solution you made.
 The report must be well structured and detailed.
 The quality of the report is a part of the grade.

-To make this easier for you, we are providing a template that follows these guides and is adjusted to fit the homework requirements.
-Use it for your writing of the documentation!
+To make this easier for you, we are also providing a template that contains the necessary predefined styles and is adjusted to the requirements of the first homework.

-Each section of the template contains comments written in blue text what should be included.
+Each section of the template contains comments written in blue text about the expected content.
 Use these blue texts to guide you.
 Once the report is finished, delete the blue text before submitting.

 Generic template (LaTeX)

 The official university LaTeX templates are available on https://www.overleaf.com/latex/templates/tagged/taltech.
-Since this is a generic template, please look through the adjusted dotx template to make sure that all required parts are covered.
+Since this is a generic template, please look through the adjusted homework template to make sure that all required parts are covered.

 Generic template (MS Word, OpenOffice)